Tanisha24-hub/Money-Map/finance-dashboard/src/README.md

 State is managed using `useState`, and `useEffect` is used for storing data in local storage.
 I focused on keeping the UI simple, interactive, and easy to use.

+## 📊 Power BI Integration

+The transaction data can be exported as CSV and imported into Power BI for:

+- KPI Analysis
+- Income vs Expense Tracking
+- Category-wise Spending Analysis
+- Monthly Trends
+- Interactive Slicers and Filters

 ## ▶️ How to Run